enspiral-dev-academy/community/code-of-conduct.md

 # Short version

-Open Source & Feelings is dedicated to a safe, inclusive, welcoming, and harassment-free conference experience for everyone.
+Enspiral Dev Academy is dedicated to a safe, inclusive, welcoming, and harassment-free space for everyone.

-All attendees, speakers, sponsors and volunteers at Open Source and Feelings are required to abide by the code of conduct.
+All students, staff, speakers and volunteers at Enspiral Dev Academy are required to abide by the code of conduct.

 ## Need Help?

-Contact the organizers: conduct@opensourceandfeelings.com or use the phone number found in the emails we sent you.
+Contact any of the on-site staff, email the confidential [help@devacademy.co.nz]() or use any of the phone numbers found in the Phase Guide.

-Our code of conduct can be found at: [TKTKTK - URL for full Code of Conduct]

 # Long version